Tofiq055/fireandsmokededection/README.md

 The project uses a YOLOv8 model trained for fire and smoke detection.
 The model file (`best.pt`) is included in the repository.

-## License

-None

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.